I am a Research Fellow at the Institute of South Asian Studies, National University of Singapore.

 My current research focuses on India’s approach towards global governance with specific emphasis on technologies like data protection, cyber-warfare, artificial intelligence, drones, space and financial innovations like blockchain.

-My book Does India Negotiate? is due to be published by Oxford University Press in late 2019.
-The book investigates how India negotiated four particular rules – Framework Convention on Tobacco Control, Framework Convention on Climate Change, Comprehensive Test Ban Treaty and the Uruguay Round Trade Agreement.
+My book Does India Negotiate? has been published by Oxford University Press.
+The book investigates how India negotiated four particular international rules – Framework Convention on Tobacco Control, Framework Convention on Climate Change, Comprehensive Test Ban Treaty and the Uruguay Round Trade Agreement.

 I received my PhD in South Asian Studies from King’s College, University of London.
 I also hold a B.A in Public Policy and Politics from the University of Toronto.
 Previously, I worked for the Global Issues Team at UNDP China in Beijing and the Centre on Asia and Globalisation at the National University of Singapore.